-As JP moves into its next chapter, the Family Services Director (FSDs) plays a critical role in shepherding campus communities through the evolution.
+As JP moves into its next chapter, the Family Services Director (FSDs) play a critical role in shepherding campus communities through the evolution.
 FSLs serves as the campus-level program director responsible for ensuring programmatic goals and delivering a positive, impactful family experience.
-The Family Services Director manages the team of coaches, serves as an active master coach, and monitors and shapes the family experience by delivering programming, cohort supports, and campus life activities.
-Family Services Director is the primary campus owner of tracking, analyzing, and leveraging data to deliver on campus-level program goals.
-The Family Services Director will set tone and tenor for programmatic experience and is expected to model the highest levels of customer service, cultural competence, and commitment to family success.
+The Family Services Director manages the team of coaches, serves as an active master coach and monitors and shapes the family experience by delivering programming, cohort supports and campus life activities.
+Family Services Director is the primary campus owner of tracking, analyzing and leveraging data to deliver on campus-level program goals.
+The Family Services Director will set tone and tenor for programmatic experience and is expected to model the highest levels of customer service, cultural competence and commitment to family success.

-- Ensures the success of moms in the community, including their individual progress towards goals, cohort culture, and long-term JP connectedness
+- Ensures the success of moms in the community, including their individual progress towards goal, cohort culture and long-term JP connectedness

-- Partners with Campus Support Team (CST) leadership to inform design and guide implementation of new parent programming initiatives or pilots that work across JP to disrupt cycles of generational poverty
+- Partners with CST leadership to inform design and guide implementation of new parent programming initiatives or pilots that work across JP to disrupt cycles of generational poverty

 - Monitors individual and cohort progress to identify potential challenges; provides leadership to families and team when managing complex situations and challenges; ensures consistency and alignment to values

-- Mediates or de-escalates situations to ensure that staff and families can solve conflicts, policy violations, or other situations in a positive, consistent, and unbiased way
+- Mediates or de-escalates situations to ensure that staff and families are able to solve conflicts, policy violations or other situations in a positive, consistent and unbiased way.

 - Maintains relationships with alumni, communicating alumni opportunities and supporting ongoing engagement with JP